GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/simple_tilemap/index.md

 6 │ 7
 ```

-So if the image width and/or the tile size change, the tile identifiers also change.

-Therefore, in order to expand the atlas image to get more tiles without impacting the tile maps based on it, the atlas should be expanded towards the bottom.
+If the image width and/or the tile size change, the tile identifiers will also change.
+To expand the atlas image, to have more tiles, without impacting the tile maps based on it, the atlas should be expanded towards the bottom.

 ## Reference